Estimates controlling a function by only its radial derivative and applications to stable solutions of elliptic equations: Two simple interpolation inequalities in cubes

 \section{Two simple interpolation inequalities in cubes}

-In contrast with \cite{CFRS}, the new quantitative proof of the interior result Theorem~\ref{thm:0} given in \cite{C} does not use the $W^{1,2+\gamma}$ bound ---but just the $W^{1,2}$ estimate.
-This simplification is accomplished thanks to a new interpolation inequality in cubes, which has been used also in our boundary regularity proof of the previous section.
+In contrast with \cite{CFRS}, the new quantitative proof of the interior result Theorem~\ref{thm:0}, as given in \cite{C}, does not use the $W^{1,2+\gamma}$ bound ---but just the $W^{1,2}$ estimate.
+This simplification is accomplished thanks to a new interpolation inequality in cubes, Proposition~\ref{prop5.2} below.
+We prove it here since we have also used it, twice, in our boundary regularity proof, namely, right before and after~\eqref{frominterp}.

 The inequality concerns the quantity $\int |\nabla u|^{p-1}|D^2 u|\, dx$.
 It is stated in cubes, it does not assume any boundary values, and it is extremely simple to be established.
-Indeed, in contrast with other interpolation results for functions with no prescribed boundary values, such as \cite[Theorem~7.28]{GT}, proving our inequality in a cube of~$\R^n$ will be immediate once we prove it in dimension one.\footnote{Instead, the interpolation inequality \cite[Theorem~7.28]{GT} for functions with arbitrary boundary values requires a result on Sobolev seminorms for extension operators (i.e., operators extending functions of~$n$~variables to a larger domain).}
+Indeed, in contrast with other interpolation results for functions with no prescribed boundary values, such as \cite[Theorem~7.28]{GT}, proving our inequality in a cube of~$\R^n$ will be immediate once we prove it in dimension one.
+Instead, the interpolation inequality \cite[Theorem~7.28]{GT} for functions with arbitrary boundary values requires a result on Sobolev seminorms for extension operators (i.e., operators extending functions of~$n$~variables to a larger domain).

-We conceived the inequality recently, in our work \cite[Proposition A.3]{CMS}, in order to extend the results of \cite{CFRS} to the $(p+1)$-Laplacian operator.\footnote{The proof that we give here in cubes is exactly the same as that of \cite{CMS}.
-However, \cite{CMS} claimed the same interpolation inequality in balls instead of cubes, and this made the proof (and perhaps the statement) in \cite{CMS} not to be correct.
-Indeed, proving inequality (A.5) of \cite{CMS} contains a mistake: it fails when, given $\varepsilon \in (0,1)$, one has $|I|<<\ep$ ---as it occurs later in the proof in $\R^n$ when 1d sections of the ball are very small compared to $\ep$.
-Despite this, all other results of \cite{CMS} remain correct since, within Step 1 of the proof of Theorem~1.1 in \cite{CMS}, the interpolation inequality may be applied in small enough cubes covering the ball $B_{1/2}$ (as we do in the current paper) instead of applying it in the whole ball.} We do not know if the interpolation inequality has appeared somewhere before.
+We conceived the inequality recently, in our work \cite[Proposition A.3]{CMS}, in order to extend the results of \cite{CFRS} to the $(p+1)$-Laplacian operator.
+We do not know if the interpolation inequality has appeared somewhere before.

+\begin{remark} The proof that we give here in cubes is exactly the same as that of the last arXiv version of~\cite[arXiv version]{CMS}.
+Instead, \cite[printed version]{CMS} claimed the same interpolation inequality in balls instead of cubes, and this made the proof (and perhaps the statement) in~\cite[printed version]{CMS} not to be correct.
+Indeed, proving inequality (A.5) of \cite[printed version]{CMS} contains a mistake: it fails when, given $\varepsilon \in (0,1)$, one has $|I|<<\ep$ ---as it occurs later in the proof in $\R^n$ when some 1d sections of the ball are very small compared to $\ep$.
+Despite this, all other results of~\cite[printed version]{CMS} remain correct since, within Step 1 of the proof of Theorem~1.1 in \cite[printed version]{CMS}, the interpolation inequality may be applied in small enough cubes covering the ball $B_{1/2}$ (as we do in the current paper) instead of applying it in the whole ball. \end{remark}

 \begin{proposition} Let $Q=(0,1)^n\subset \R^n$, $p\geq 1$, and $u\in C^{2}(\overline Q)$.

 Then, for every $\varepsilon\in (0,1)$,

 where $C_p$ is a constant depending only on $n$ and $p$. \end{proposition}